 The prime minister is the leader of the majority party of the House, and the cabinet carries out state affairs.
 St. Kitts and Nevis have a single legislative chamber, known as the National Assembly.
 It is made up of fourteen members: eleven elected representatives (three from the island of Nevis) and three senators who are appointed by the Governor-General.
 Two of the senators are appointed on the recommendation of the Prime Minister, and another with the advice of the opposition leader.

 Unlike other countries, the senators do not constitute a separate chamber of the Senate or upper chamber of the parliament, since they sit in the National Assembly, next to the representatives.

 Saint Kitts and Nevis also offers a citizenship by investment program.
-Through a donation to the Sugar Industry Diversification Foundation or an investment in a Real Estate, a foreigner would become a St Kitts and Nevis citizen and obtain a passport with visa-free or visa-on-arrival access to 136 countries (including South America and European Union).
+Through a donation to the Sustainable Growth Fund or an investment in Real Estate, a foreigner would become a St Kitts and Nevis citizen and obtain a passport with visa-free or visa-on-arrival access to 136 countries (including South America and European Union).